zduvall/formik/packages/formik/README.md

 yarn add git+https://github.com/zduvall/formik.git#custom-build
 ```

-Note that the `custom-publish` script uses the `custom-build` script which forces a build even if there are no detected changes.
+Note that the `custom-publish` script uses a custom script, also named `custom-build`, which forces a build even if there are no detected changes.

 ---

 # Formik Original README